Pulan Visaranai 2

-Pulan Visaranai 2 is a 2015 Indian Tamil-language action film directed by R. K. Selvamani and produced by Ibrahim Rowther.
+Pulan Visaranai 2 is a 2015 Indian Tamil-language action thriller film directed by R. K. Selvamani and produced by Ibrahim Rowther.
 It stars Prashanth, Karthika in lead roles with R. K. and Pyramid Natarajan playing pivotal roles.
-The film, which is a sequel to the 1990 film Pulan Visaranai, began production in 2006 and was in development hell before releasing on 30 January 2015.
+The film, which is a sequel to the 1990 film Pulan Visaranai, began production in 2006 and languished in development hell before releasing on 30 January 2015.

 Plot

 The plot revolves around a cover-up of the murder of a team of workers from a petroleum plant.
 Sabarathinam, a cop, realizes that there are political and economic forces at play here, and that the mega-rich businessman Rakesh Khetan has a hand in this.
 But, as he starts digging deeper, his family becomes a casualty, and Saba has to cross the line to ensure that justice is done for the victims and also save the nation from the evil machinations of Rakesh.